 When adding the next plank, line up the tongue and groove sections in a straight line with each addition of the wood planks.

 After you have cut your first plank you should be able to keep that measurement to cut the rest of the planks for your DIY accent wall.

 When you reach the top plank, use a table saw to cut the tongue off of the edge to allow the trim to fit the seam.

-Measure your trim to fit each side of the planks and cut the edges at a 45 degree angle starting with the top plank.
+Measure the trim to fit each side of the planks and cut the edges at a 45-degree angle starting with the top plank.

 Continue adding trim to each side and securing with trim nails until your entire plank wall has been framed with trim.